 Specific Requirement Stated Purpose Applicability Effective Date and Regulatory Guidance Employer Action Required Surprise Billing and Independent Dispute Resolution (IDR) If a plan covers benefits for emergency services, coverage must be provided: without prior authorization, regardless of whether provider/facility is INN and regardless of other plan terms/ conditions (other than exclusions, COBs, waiting periods).
 Cost-sharing for OON services subject to the protections are limited to that for INN levels and must count toward INN deductibles and out-of-pocket (OOP) maximums.
-Limits apply to OON emergency services (including by air ambulance, but not ground ambulance), some OON post-stabilization services and certain OON non-emergency services (e.g., radiology) at INN hospitals and ambulatory surgical centers.
+Limits apply to OON emergency services (including by air ambulance, but not ground ambulance), some OON post-stabilization services, and certain OON non-emergency services (e.g., radiology) at INN hospitals and ambulatory surgical centers.
 Balance billing for protected items and services is prohibited.
 In very limited situations and upon notice, consent can be obtained from a participant for OON care and extra costs.
 Cost-sharing for OON services is based on (in order): 1) All-Payer Model Agreement; 2) State law; or 3) Lesser of billed charge or plan's median contracted rate for service in the geographic region (termed the Qualifying Payment Amount or "QPA").
-Payment to OON provider is based on (in order): (1) All-Payer Model Agreement; (2) State law; (3) Agreed upon amount or (4) Amount determined by IDR.
+Payment to OON provider is based on (in order): 1) All-Payer Model Agreement; 2) State law; 3) Agreed upon amount; or 4) Amount determined by IDR.
 Plan/carrier or provider can initiate IDR process only after exhausting a 30-day negotiation period.
 After an IDR entity is selected, each party must submit its offer within 10 days.
 IDR entity must select one party's offer, taking into account certain specified factors.
 The IDR process is expected to be conducted through the designated portal.
-Health plans must disclose certain information to OON providers with initial payment or denial, including contracted rate, contact to open negotiation period and process to initiate IDR.
+Health plans must disclose certain information to OON providers with initial payment or denial, including contracted rate, contact to open negotiation period, and process to initiate IDR.
 Eliminate balance billing and resulting financial consequences to participants in situations in which they cannot choose a provider or ensure all their care is from an INN provider.
 Reduce possibility of providers using surprise billing as leverage to get higher payments, which result in higher premiums and healthcare costs overall.
 Fill in gaps left by state laws, which typically do not cover self-insured plans sponsored by private employers (due to federal preemption) or surprise bills that involve out-of-state providers.
 Group health plans (including grandfathered plans).
-Does not apply to retiree-only plans, excepted benefits or HRAs.
+Does not apply to retiree-only plans, excepted benefits, or HRAs.
 Plan years beginning on or after January 1, 2022.
-Provisions of the CAA NSA Interim Final Rule (IFR), Requirements Related to Surprise Billing; Part I , effective September 13, 2021.
-IFR, Requirements Related to Surprise Billing; Part II , effective October 7, 2021.
-Final Rule, "Requirements Related to Surprise Billing" , effective October 25, 2022.
-Surprise Billing FAQs , released August 19, 2022.
-On February 6, 2023, for a 2nd time, a Texas court decision vacated parts of the IDR rules.
-CMS halted the IDR process pending new guidance based on the ruling.
-See Payment Disputes Between Providers and Health Plans CMS .
-Further IDR guidance, with changes resulting from the most recent court ruling, is expected.
-Consult with carrier (for fully insured plans) or service provider (for self-insured plans) to ensure they will be able to implement the new requirements by the effective date.
-Review and amend carrier or service provider contracts to reflect responsibilities regarding surprise billing, disclosures, timely payments or denials, negotiations and the IDR process.
-Update plan documents and SPDs, as necessary, to incorporate the new rules.
+Provisions of the CAA NSA Interim Final Rule (IFR), Requirements Related to Surprise Billing; Part I, effective September 13, 2021.
+IFR, Requirements Related to Surprise Billing; Part II, effective October 7, 2021.
+Final Rule, "Requirements Related to Surprise Billing", effective October 25, 2022.
+Surprise Billing FAQs, released August 19, 2022.
+Following numerous lawsuits brought by the Texas Medical Association, FAQs and final rules were issued regarding the federal IDR process and fees.
+Further guidance is expected.
+See FAQs and Final Rules.
+Consult with carrier (for fully insured plans) or ASO provider (for self-insured plans) to ensure contract terms reflect responsibilities regarding surprise billing, disclosures, timely payments or denials, negotiations, and the IDR process.
+Update plan documents and SPDs as necessary to incorporate the surprise billing and IDR rules.
 Post required notice of surprise billing protections on website and include in each EOB.
 See DOL Model Notice.
 Monitor impact on plan costs.
 Evaluate whether the stop-loss contract should be modified due to potential changes in costs and timeframes to finalize provider claims.
 Monitor updates for additional information on IDR process.